The longest surviving certification scheme in the United Kingdom.

 I hope this answers a number of enquiries from companies to implement and forward improvements to our card scheme and to make us more acceptable to the industry and the HSE.
 After all, it was the CMPE that introduced the card scheme to the construction industry back in the early eighties, as it was felt that our members have the most concentrated knowledge of the industry, as the members were representative of a very large number of companies and contractors within the industry.
 Unlike other schemes we are still the only one that have the operators interest and finances kept to a minimum, we are not out to profit from the industry, only help it to meet its commitments.

-Current National Registrar
+contact the National Registrar